aws-samples/simple-nft-marketplace/README.md

 - Contract written in Solidity ([/contract](/contract))
 - Marketplace web UI ([/marketplace](/marketplace))

-This sample code is not a complete marketplace.
-Some critical features have not been implemented.
-It is just a sample of simple NFT creation/transfer using Amazon Managed Blockchain.
-There is no function to set prices or buy/sell tokens.
-The only thing implemented is the transfer between accounts.
 Do NOT use this codes in your production workloads.

 ## Architecture